fredrikmagnus/EventBasedDataDrivenPredictor/README.md

 ## Experimental results
 A simple example is used to demonstrate the capability of the event-based predictor to learn causal relationships between spike-trains.
 In this example, three input spike-trains are generated with a deterministic periodic pattern, with spikes occurring every second but with phases offset 50ms from each other.
 The kernel employs a time-constant of 150ms, giving an overlap between the exponential traces within a burst of spikes but a decay to near-zero between bursts.
 The forgetting factor is set to $\gamma = 0.9$ and ridge-regularization to $\lambda = 10^{-4}$.
 The time-step for updating the exponential traces is set to 1ms for plotting purposes, and a prediction is made at every time-step.
 It is, however, possible to jump directly between event times by decaying the exponential traces appropriately according to the time-difference between events.

 The figure below shows the predictor learning to predict the next spike over a roughly 10 second simulation, with an adequate prediction after seeing the pattern only once.
 The left plot shows the full prediction over time, with a raster of the input spikes below.
 The right plot gives a zoomed-in view.
 We see that the predictions for the second spike peaks after seeing the first spike, and similarly for the third spike after seeing the second spike.
+An interpretation is that the model learns that seeing the first and second spike is predictive, has a *causal effect*, on the second and third spike respectively.
 The first spike is not predicted due to the fading-memory traces decaying to near-zero before the first spike in the pattern occurs.
+No spikes have a causal effect on the first spike within the temporal window defined by the kernel time-constant.

 | ![Response](./Figures/Predictions_uncentered.png) | ![Response_zoom](./Figures/Predictions_uncentered_zoom.png) |
 |:---:|:---:|